 Call for Papers

-In this context, the DigiWorld Economic Journal special issue aims to gather articles that show the link between the technological innovations or business models that have emerged in FinTech and the transformation of finance.
+In this context, the DigiWorld Economic Journal special issue aims to gather articles that show the changing landscape of the advertising market, and how this is impacting the ecosystem from both traditional players’ and new entrants’ perspectives.

 The following topics are targeted in particular: